Worldwide Universities Network (WUN)

-Associate Provost Jane Gatewood serves the WUN Academic Advisory Group, which provides oversight of the policies of the network’s academic portfolio.
+Vice Provost Jane Gatewood serves the WUN Academic Advisory Group, which provides oversight of the policies of the network’s academic portfolio.

 Ruth Levenkron, WUN Coordinator, liaises with coordinators at each of the WUN member universities and with University of Rochester researchers to facilitate collaboration.